adamdonen/champion/index.md

 ## **JULIO THINK YOU ARE (7th Place)**

 For a guy who hates making trades, I never would’ve guessed you’d be involved in a collusion scandal that sent shockwaves through this group chat like we’ve never seen.
-Julio hasn’t played a snap in two seasons.
-It’s time to change the fantasy team name… and also the strategy. 🫡
+I hate to say it but Julio hasn’t played a snap in two seasons.
+It’s time for a rebuild and rebranding of the fantasy team. 🫡

 <div class="responsive-video">
   <video controls>